 The History department consistently aims to reinforce the ethos and values of Louth Academy through high expectations, mutual support, passion for the curriculum area and the constant drive to improve both as Historians and as individuals.

-History is uniquely placed to offer knowledge and skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
+History is uniquely placed to offer substantive knowledge and disciplinary skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
 History allows us to:

-The History Department is staffed at the Lower and Upper site by dedicated, professional and outstanding teachers who are passionate for History.
+The History Department is staffed at the Lower and Upper site by dedicated, professional and outstanding teachers who are passionate about History.

 We offer dedicated, well equipped and comfortable classrooms, with interactive facilities and a range of quality resources, ranging from excellent detailed textbooks and artefacts to subject-specific software.